Who is Responsible for Defective Construction Tools, Machinery, and Equipment Injuries?

 You may have been told that you cannot file a lawsuit if you are injured at work.
 However, the law makes an exception for injuries that are caused by defective or dangerous products.
 If you were injured by a dangerous machine or tool, you can file a product liability claim – even if your injury occurred at work.
 You can file a claim even if your injury is covered by workers’ compensation.

-The product liability attorneys at Ostroff Injury Law handle cases involving:
+The product liability attorneys at Ostroff Godshall Injury and Accident Lawyers handle cases involving:

 - Ladder and scaffolding

 - Machinery burns

 - Manufacturing equipment